Herbert Virgin Sells 1,375 Shares of Vir Biotechnology, Inc. (NASDAQ:VIR) Stock

-Vir Biotechnology, Inc. (NASDAQ:VIR) EVP Herbert Virgin sold 1,375 shares of the stock in a transaction dated Tuesday, June 29th.
-The stock was sold at an average price of $46.63, for a total transaction of $64,116.25.
+Vir Biotechnology, Inc. (NASDAQ:VIR) EVP Herbert Virgin sold 1,375 shares of the business’s stock in a transaction dated Tuesday, June 15th.
+The stock was sold at an average price of $45.29, for a total transaction of $62,273.75.

 Herbert Virgin also recently made the following trade(s):